 Appeals may be granted based on error or unanticipated mitigating circumstances, which may include, but are not limited to: Loss of transportation, civic duties, conflicting personal responsibilities, illness, death of a close relative, etc. that may affect a student's attendance or classroom performance.
 The grievance and appeal policy outlined below does not apply to actions taken in response to positive drug screens.
-Please refer to substance abuse policy on page 33.
+Please refer to drug and alcohol abuse prevention policy on page 34.